 [JM] Do you have a preferred medium to work in?

-[JM] Thanks for taking us on a little artist’s tour.
-Now, what does your workspace look like?
+[JM] What does your workspace look like?

 [JM] Can you share a piece or two with us, maybe of a WIP, and the process of creating them?

 [LJ] I’m writing a book about my Parrot, Beatrix and Kitty.
 It’s called “Good Morning to ME!” and it was inspired by the fact that Beatrix wakes up EARLY every morning saying “Good Morning,” and wants everyone else in the family to get up too.
 Yes, it’s both a very fun way to greet the day, and sometimes a little annoying.
 But Beatrix eventually wins all of us sleepyheads over to her way of thinking and we have a lot of fun.